Vancouver-Art-Gallery/Quire_From_The_Earth/content/the_exhibition/201-california_clay.md

 California materials would remain an integral part of Heath’s manufacturing philosophy and the California landscape a constant source of inspiration.

+{{< q-figure id="" alt="A photograph of five Heath clay pieces displayed at the exhibition with a white background" caption="" >}}

+HeathCarr_091.jpg
+Photo by Blaine Campbell

+These five pieces show Edith Heath's early experimentation with clay bodies, using California clays with metallic oxides as colourants.
+This experimentation led to the clay body Heath formulated in 1945--46 for Heath Ceramics dinnerware; it used Dosch clay for texture and manganese dioxide for colour.
+When glazed or stained, the clay body "shines through," giving the ware its characteristic speckle.
+Heath wanted her dinnerware to reflect its origin, and although this approach defied the norms of the day, it ultimately helped shape the aesthetics of California ceramics.

+> I was looking for a clay that nobody knew anything about, that had unique properties that I could utilize and develop, that would be expressive of the region.
+I began to work with California clays that had certain properties that I could do something with, that would then turn out to look like something that nobody else had ever made.
+(Heath, *Oral History*, p.
+72)

+{{< q-figure id="" alt="Close-up photograph of three pieces in the exhibition" caption="" >}}

+HeathCarr_076.jpg
+Photo by Blaine Campbell

+Edith Heath had her first solo exhibition of ceramics in 1944 at the California Palace of the Legion of Honor in San Francisco, featuring 82 pieces of hand-built and hand-thrown work.
+The handmade pieces in this display are representative of Heath's work during this period.
+They demonstrate the evolution of Heath's vision, first working with what she had available---clay, her hands, a rolling pin and fabric---before experimenting on a potter's wheel and, within five years, transitioning to more mechanized production.

+> I wanted to make an extension in my medium scientifically and aesthetically and socially.
+There were never enough hours in the day to do all the things I could fantasize about.
+(Heath, *Oral History*, p.
+77)

+\_\_

+{{< q-figure id="" alt="A photograph of on an installation with three ceramic plates in the forefront and four vases in the backgorund" caption="" >}}

+HeathCarr_082.jpg
+Photo by Blaine Campbell

+Three hand-thrown salad plates show Heath's early glaze experiments; she sought to create glazes to highlight the colour and texture of her Dosch fire clay and manganese clay body.
+Copper and iron oxides added to the glazes on the first plate make a range of transparent to opaque greens and pinks; cobalt and chrome oxides added to the glazes on the second plate make a range of transparent to opaque blues and blue-greens; and manganese and yellow stain added to the glazes on the third plate make a range of transparent to opaque purple-browns and yellows.
 _